unicode-org/icu/docs/processes/cldr-icu.md

 git push --tags
 ```

-## 18 Pubish the cldr tags in github
+## 18 Publish the cldr tags in github

 You should publish the cldr and cldr-staging tags in github.